jcachayG93/customer-orders-shipments_net8api/README.md

 - Docker [Download here](https://www.docker.com/products/docker-desktop/)
 - EF Core CLI tools [More here](https://learn.microsoft.com/en-us/ef/core/cli/dotnet)

+## What this app does?
+1. The Sales Person creates a Sales Order, and see the existing Sales Orders.
+3. The Sales Person can add/remove/update lines for the Order.
+4. The Sales Person can mark a SalesOrder as ordered, which freezes it so nobody can change it again (for now)
+5. When the Sales Person marks the SalesOrder as ordered, a Packing List is created (reflecting the contents of the order)
+6. The Shipping Manager can see the Packing List.

 ### Start the database:
 This application uses a development database that runs on Docker.
 To run, go to the BackEnd folder (the folder contains a file named docker-compose.yml)